rust-lang/rust-wiki-backup/Doc-attributes.md

 # The many uses of attributes

 Attributes are everywhere.
 Let us explore what they are all about and discover how they are affecting us in our Rustic journey.
-First we're gonna teach you how to build them, then we're going to give you the tools to really unleash your Rust.
+First we're going to teach you how to write them, then we will give you the tools to really unleash your Rust.

 ## Meta items